 The Planetary Science Early Career Award (ECA) program supports the research and professional development of outstanding early-career scientists, and serves to stimulate research careers in areas supported by the Planetary Sciences Division (PSD).
-The support of this program will allow promising individuals to play an increasing and meaningful role in the planetary science community.
-PSD intends to fund approximately five (5) Early Career Awards per year (one-time award of up to $200K).
+Support from this program will allow promising individuals to play an increasing and meaningful role in the planetary science community.
+PSD intends to fund approximately five Early Career Awards per year (one-time award of up to $200K).

-To be eligible to propose to the ECA program in ROSES-2019, all of the following criteria must be met: a.
-The applicant must be the Principal Investigator (PI), or a co-investigator designated as the Science-PI, on an award (referred to below as the "parent award") from a participating program element solicited in ROSES-2017 or ROSES-2018 (see Table 1 of this program element, below).
+To be eligible to propose to the ECA program in ROSES-2020, all of the following criteria must be met: a.
+The applicant must be the Principal Investigator (PI), or a co-investigator designated as the Science-PI, on an award (referred to below as the "parent award") from a participating program element solicited in ROSES-2018 or ROSES-2019 (see Table 1 of this program element, below).
 See Section 5.1 (role of PIs and Science-PIs) and Section 2.1 (ECA-participating programs) for more information. b.
-The applicant must have received their Ph.D. (or equivalent degree) no earlier than January 1, 2009.
+The applicant must have received their Ph.D. (or equivalent degree) no earlier than January 1, 2010.
 See Section 5.2 for more information on this time criterion. c.
 The applicant must be affiliated with a U.S. institution. d.
-The parent award cannot previously have been used as the basis for a proposal to the ECA program. e.
+Each ROSES parent award can be used only once as the basis for a proposal to the ECA program. e.
 The applicant may only submit one proposal to the ECA program per ROSES year. f.
-The applicant cannot be the recipient of a previous ECA or of NASA Early Career Fellowship funds (see Section 5.5 for more details)
+The applicant cannot be the recipient of a previous ECA or of NASA Early Career Fellowship funds (see Section 5.4 for more details).